 It starts with our belief that nature knows best and our dedication to using ingredients that are natural, or of natural origin, whenever possible.
 We leave out unsafe ingredients and produce all of our products according to a rigorous set of standards.

-To top it off, we also offer an organic product line that includes diaper cream, micellar water, hydrating cream, and cleansing gel.
+To top it off, we also offer an organic product line that includes diaper cream, micellar water, hydrating cream, cleansing gel, and wipes.

 We also test all of our products under the supervision of a pediatrician and a dermatologist to ensure their effectiveness and safety for you and your baby.